Jason2Brownlee/PhDResearch/README.md

 * Jason Brownlee.
 [Parallel Niching Genetic Algorithms: A Crowding Perspective](2004/thesis-2004.pdf) [Masters Minor Thesis].
 Melbourne, Australia: Centre for Intelligent Systems and Complex Processes (CISCP), Faculty of Information and Communication Technologies (ICT), Swinburne University of Technology; 2004 Nov.
 	* [Thesis Presentation Slides](2004/thesis-2004-slides.pdf)

+Software and technical reports may have been lost.

 ## 2005